 Cauliflower “Fried Rice”

-I LOVE fried rice, and often make my own fried rice at home with brown rice which is delicious.
-But sometimes when I want to cut down on my carbs, I swap rice for cauliflower to make this low-carb cauliflower fried rice.
-It’s keto, gluten-free and whole30 compliant.
+I LOVE fried rice, and often make my own fried rice at home with brown rice like this Edamame Fried Rice and this Spicy Shrimp Fried Rice.
+But sometimes when I want to cut down on my carbs, I swap out the rice for cauliflower to make this low-carb cauliflower fried rice.
+A keto, gluten-free and whole30 compliant recipe.

 How do you make cauliflower into rice?